a4z/libsl3/README.md

-libsl3 is a c++ wrapper for sqlite3
+libsl3, the convenient modern C++ interface for SQLite 3.x

-The library allows simple and efficient communication with sqlite3 databases in a natural way: SQL.
+libsl3 is designed to enable a comfortable and efficient communication with SQLite 3.x database based based on it's natural language, which is SQL.

 A short usage example:
 This is